zd333/ng-conv/README.md

 ## Naming

-* avoid types with name that contain `model` (due to the model can refer to OOP - data+logic inside which is not ok for REDUX)
+* avoid types with name that contains `model` (due to the model can refer to OOP - data+logic inside which is not ok for REDUX)

 ## State

-* avoid meta-reducers
+* prefer NGRX entities
 * keep state structure as flat as possible (avoid nested data structures)
 * normalize data in the store
-* prefer NGRX entities
 * avoid parametrized NGRX selectors, especially selector factories
+* avoid meta-reducers
+* facades should be stateless
 * never subscribe in facades (if you need that - then there are good chances that something goes non-NGRX way)
-* facades should be stateless
 * store (facades) is always injected into containers, guards, interceptors and rarely injected into other services (if you do so - then there are good chances that something goes non-NGRX way, must be a strong reason for the case)

 ## Components

 * always separate container (smart) and presentational (dumb) components; never inject Store and other state-full services into dumb components; if you need some data from store almost everywhere (e.g. logged in user permissions) - then implement a custom directive with injected store, directive MUST use async pipe or run markForCheck (to trigger change detection up)
 * never use styles/UI markup in container components
-* do not use component input that accept RX streams (only plain data)
+* do not use component input that accept RX streams (plain data only!)
 * `OnPush` change detection for dumb components is a must.
-* shared components should be really shared (generic, used across the whole app/feature), declare such components in dedicated single-component-modules for shared components
+* shared components should be really shared (generic, used across the whole app/feature), declare such components in dedicated single-component-modules

 ## Routing

-* keep routing as flat as possible, avoid nested router outlets unless there is a strong reason for it
+* keep routing as flat as possible, avoid nested router outlets unless there is a strong reason to use it
+* avoid resolvers (due to type-unsafety)
 * prefer relative router links over absolute router links
-* avoid resolvers (due to type-unsafety)

 ## Services